Purpose

 1. Alternative Format: Any other ways of publishing information beyond traditional printing (i.e. large print, audio format, etc).

-2. Assistive Device: Is a tool, technology or other mechanism that enables a person with a disability to do everyday tasks and activities such as moving, communicating or lifting.
-Personal assistive devices can include wheelchairs, hearing aids, white canes or speech amplification devices.
+2. Assistive Device: A tool, technology or other mechanism that enables a person with a disability to do everyday tasks and activities such as moving, communicating or lifting.
+Personal assistive devices include wheelchairs, hearing aids, white canes or speech amplification devices.

 3. Customer: Any person who receives goods or services.